 What is third-party certification of dietary supplements?

 Third-party certification of dietary supplements is when an organization that is not the supplement company itself (hence, the third-party) evaluates a dietary supplement and vouches for its quality.
 Certification is distinct from third-party testing, as testing of the finished product is only one component of a good third-party certification program.
-Third-party certification also includes an audit of the manufacturing process, an evaluation of the product’s quality, and an evaluation of labeling to ensure it is accurate and compliant with regulations.
-There are other important aspects of third-party certification that you can read about on Supplement411.org.
+Third-party certification also includes an audit of the manufacturing process, an evaluation of the product’s quality, and an evaluation of labeling to ensure it is accurate.

 Why is third-party certification of dietary supplements important?

 Dietary supplements are regulated in a post-market fashion, which means that no regulatory body approves the accuracy of the label or safety of the contents before they are sold to consumers.
-For athletes subject to anti-doping rules, it’s important to know if a supplement is high quality and free from prohibited substances BEFORE use.
-A thorough third-party certification program that tests for performance-enhancing drugs (PEDs) is an important risk-reduction step for athletes.
+A third-party certification program that tests for performance-enhancing drugs (PEDs) is an important risk-reduction step for athletes.
 However, no third party certification program can test for every possible prohibited substance.
 It is possible that a certified product could still contain a substance prohibited in sport.

 Third-Party Certification Recommendation